-Kodak sales personnel, specially trained in specific marketing areas, not only sell Kodak products to customers but provide technical expertise and counseling as well.
+Kodak products to customers but provide technical expertise and counseling as well.
 For instance, a technical sales representative whose customers are photofinishers must be knowledgeable in matters as varied as production management, small business procedures, and photographic chemical replenisher rates.